amanessinger/manessinger.com/content/post/2026/01/7031-izola-xi.md

 </div>
 <br />

 At the market square.
-This could as well be Italy of France.
+This could as well be Italy or France.